cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 Starknet Foundry contains a profiling feature that is useful to analyze and optimize the performance of your Cairo programs.

-The [profiling][profiling] feature allows you to produce the execution trace for every successful test you run, and use this trace to generate the profile output.
-That way, you can create custom tests, containing calls to functions of your program, or even isolated portions of Cairo code you want to benchmark.
+The [profiling][profiling] feature generates execution traces for successful tests, which are used to create profile outputs.
+This allows you to benchmark specific parts of your code.

 1. Install [Cairo Profiler][cairo profiler] from Software Mansion.
 2. Install [Go][go], [Graphviz][graphviz] and [pprof][pprof], all of them are required to visualize the generated profile output.